hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/Map-Reduce-Index.md

 you've heard about it.
 With hadoop as the most common and well known implementation, map-reduce received a broad audience and made it into all kinds of business applications dominated by data-warehouses.

-From what we see at the white paper map-reduce is a software framework for processing large amounts of data in a distributed way.
+From what we see at the white paper, map-reduce is a software framework for processing large amounts of data in a distributed way.
 Therefor the processing normally is spread over several machines.
 The basic idea behind map-reduce is to map your source data into a collection of key-value pairs and reducing those pairs, grouped by key, in a second step towards the final result.